pawelc/docs/toread_finance.md

-Dual Stochastic Dominance and Related Mean-Risk Models Frontiers of Stochastically Nondominated Portfolios From stochastic dominance to mean-risk models: Semideviations as risk measures
+Dual Stochastic Dominance and Related Mean-Risk Models Frontiers of Stochastically Nondominated Portfolios From stochastic dominance to mean-risk models: Semideviations as risk measures The out-of-sample failure of empirical exchange rate models